 The best camera phones you can buy today

-The iPhone 11 Pro and iPhone 11 Pro Max remain the best camera phones available, and the certainly the best choice for iOS loyalists.
+The iPhone 11 Pro and iPhone 11 Pro Max remain the best choice for iOS loyalists.
 Both premium iPhones incorporate ultra-wide angle and telephoto lenses, though those are the least of the enhancements Apple has made to its newest flagships.
-The real work has been done in software, where the new iPhone's computational photography and video capabilities have been stepped up massively.
+The real work has been done in software, where the latest iPhone's computational photography and video capabilities have been stepped up massively.

 Apple's Night Mode sets a benchmark for low-light photography within the industry, while the company's Smart HDR technology utilizes a breakthrough machine learning technique called Semantic Rendering to selectively over- or underexpose specific areas of the scene differently.
 And on the video front, all three of the iPhone 11 Pro's rear cameras can record at 4K resolution and 60 frames-per-second.